NuevoFoundation/workshops/content/english/linux-basics/activity-8.md

 ![find command](../images/Act8.1.png?classes=border,shadow)

-Move into that directory and let's check for the quote "Do.
+Let's move into that directory and let's check for the quote "Do.
 Or do not.
 There is no try." from earlier.
 Do you remember what command can help us check?

 ![grep command](../images/Act8.2.png?classes=border,shadow)